crocs-muni/open-source-development-course/README.md

 * _Delivered by Irina Gulina (Red Hat) and Tomáš Tomeček (Red Hat), this talk will be in English_
 * Commits and commit messages
-* Branches, forks, rebases, merges
+* Forking and branching
+* Push
-* Pull requests and reviews
+* PR/MR submitting and review
-* Q/A on git
+* Quiz, Q/A

 ### Week 8 (6.
 4.): No lecture